Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Empirical Application

 The results of the MBIC criterion are $2.049$ for the fully heterogeneous model and $2.129$ for the semi-homogeneous model, selecting the fully heterogeneous model as the most appropriate.
 This is not surprising given the significant heterogeneity reported in \cite{feldstein1980domestic} and \cite{lusu23}.
 Therefore, in the following, we discuss the results only for the fully heterogeneous model and relegate the results for the semi-homogeneous model to the supplementary online appendix.

-Table \ref{tableres} presents the distribution of the estimated coefficients, confirming the existence of the Feldstein-Horioka puzzle.
-The mean savings retention rate $\tilde{\beta}_{1,i}$ in the sample is $0.722$ in the low regime, and the mean $\tilde{\beta}_{1,i}+\tilde{\delta}_{i}=0.722-0.087=0.635$ in the high regime, which is broadly in line with the literature.
-The pooled estimates reported in \citet{feldstein1980domestic} and \citet{obstfeld2000six} are $0.89$ and $0.6$ respectively. \citet{haciouglu2021common} estimate $\tilde{\beta}_1$ at $0.69$ for the pooled estimator and $0.61$ for the mean-group, for OECD countries when the cross-sectional dependence is taken into account. \cite{lusu23} find a smaller estimate of $0.477$, with a larger effect for relatively closed economies such as India and China.
+The first line of Table \ref{tableres} presents results for the individual tests of nonlinearity.
+The vast majority, which is 80\% of the tests, do not reject the null hypothesis.
+The fifth line of the table contains descriptive statistics only for the 10\% statistically significant $\tilde{\delta}_{i}$.
+Compared to all $\tilde{\delta}_{i}$, which appear in the sixth line, the statistically significant ones are significantly larger in absolute value, in terms of both mean and median.
+In other words, when there is evidence for non-linearity, its effect is strong.
+For Cyprus, for example, $\tilde \beta_{1i}=0.957$, very close to one, indicating that investment depends largely on internal savings.
+However, $\tilde{\delta}_{i}=-0.34$ shows that once the country enters the high regime, the retention coefficient drops to $0.617$.

-When comparing the mean and median values of $\tilde\beta_{1i}$, we observe that the median offers even more evidence in favour of the Feldstein-Horioka puzzle being $0.855$, which is higher than before.
-However, the median $\tilde\delta$ is also larger in absolute value ($-0.138$), leading to a savings rate of $0.855-0.138=0.717$ in the high regime.
+When comparing the mean and median values of $\tilde\beta_{1i}$ and $\tilde\delta_{i}$, a form of analysis uniquely enabled by our model, we observe that the median offers even more evidence in favour of the Feldstein-Horioka puzzle.
+The median savings retention rate $\tilde\beta_{1i}$ is $0.855$, which is higher than the mean one.
+At the same time, the median $\tilde\delta$ is also larger in absolute value ($-0.208$) than the mean one, leading to a savings rate of $0.855-0.205=0.647$ in the high regime.
 Country-specific results can be found in the supplementary online appendix; for reference, the UK and the US have a retention coefficient of $0.855$ and $0.876$ respectively.
 France's $\tilde\beta_{1i}=1.085$, very close to $1.032$ estimated in \cite{feldstein1980domestic}.
 Luxembourg's retention coefficient is $0.289$, quite low, similar to $-0.298$ estimated in \cite{feldstein1980domestic}.
-In general, we observe that there is significant evidence in favour of the Feldstein-Horioka puzzle.
+In general, we observe that there is significant evidence in favour of the Feldstein-Horioka puzzle, but that the high trade openness regime leads to significant reductions to savings retention, for the countries for which there is evidence of nonlinearity.
+These results are broadly in line with the literature.
+The pooled estimates reported in \citet{feldstein1980domestic} and \citet{obstfeld2000six} are $0.89$ and $0.6$ respectively. \citet{haciouglu2021common} estimate $\tilde{\beta}_1$ at $0.69$ for the pooled estimator and $0.61$ for the mean-group, for OECD countries when the cross-sectional dependence is taken into account. \cite{lusu23} find a smaller estimate of $0.477$, without allowing for nonlinearity.

 The last line of the table contains summary statistics for the threshold variable $\gamma_i$.
 The average threshold is estimated at $51.684$, with the smallest threshold for India at $11.038$ and the largest threshold for Panama at $191.922$.
 The variance in these threshold values comes partly from the normalisation over GDP; in Panama imports and exports are large compared to their GDP, and the opposite holds for India.